 Finding subject matter experts in my network

-I can search my network by people’s names, locations and by any keyword listed in profiles.
-When I was searching for somebody with background in a specific area, for example.
+I can search my network by people’s names, locations, and any keywords listed in profiles when I am searching for somebody with a background in a specific area, for example.

-Searching like this couldn’t easily be done in a Rolodex.
-Nobody lists all their areas of expertise on their business card or their previous employers!
+Searching like this couldn’t quickly be done in a Rolodex.
+Nobody lists all their areas of expertise on their business card or previous employers!

-Recommendations are written by others for specific jobs that you have listed on your profile.
-They take effort by the other person and are tremendously helpful.
+Others can write recommendations for specific jobs that you have listed on your profile.
+They take an effort from the other person and are tremendously helpful.
 They also offer a glimpse into what the other person thinks are your strengths.

 I sometimes have asked specific people for recommendations.
 Usually, this is triggered by an online or offline exchange.
-For example, if somebody mentions publicly how they liked something I’ve done, I might ask them for a LinkedIn recommendation.
-But, I always make sure to let them know that I would understand if they rather not.
+For example, if somebody publicly mentions how they liked something I’ve done, I might ask them for a LinkedIn recommendation.
+But I always tell them that I would understand if they would rather not.
 It’s a fairly public act!

 Just because somebody asks for a recommendation doesn’t mean they are necessarily looking for a job.
 It might just mean that they like keeping their profiles updated.

-I write recommendations for others when I really appreciate something that they have done while in a specific position.
-The more specific the recommendation the better.
-“So and so is a good worker,” doesn’t tell us much about why he is a good worker.
+I write recommendations for others when I appreciate something they have done in a specific position—the more precise the offer, the better.
+“So and so is a good worker” doesn’t tell us much about why he is a good worker.

-Recommendations are a nice way to document publicly the good things going on in our professional lives.
+Recommendations are an excellent way to document publicly the good things going on in our professional lives.

 Thank you again to everyone who has taken to time to recommend me!

 Endorsements don’t take as much time for the other person as recommendations.
-People can click on your specific skills and endorse the skills that you have listed with your profile.
-When people endorse me for specific skills I also send them a thank you note.
+People can click on your specific skills and endorse the skills that you have listed in your profile.
+When people endorse me for particular skills, I send them a thank you note.
 They don’t have to endorse me.

-Finally, it’s a great way to see what your network in aggregate thinks your main strengths are.
+Finally, it’s a great way to see what your network, in aggregate, thinks your main strengths are.
 For example, social media marketing has ranked No. 1 for me for a while now.
-In essence the people who endorsed that skill also voted that to be my No. 1 skill.
+So, in essence, the people who endorsed that skill also voted that to be my No. 1 skill.

 You likely have seen endorsements on LinkedIn.
 You can endorse people for specific skills.
 These are one-click engagements – so super quick.
-And much quicker than recommendations – which are written out.
+And much faster than recommendations – which are written out.

 Endorsements look like this on your profile once you have some:

 Some people have argued on social media that endorsements aren’t worth that much.
-If people wanted to endorse you in a meaningful way that they should write a recommendation.
+If people want to endorse you meaningfully, they should write a recommendation.

 It appears that LinkedIn listened to this outcry feedback.
-I went to endorse somebody – based on what I knew about them and once I did I got this popup:
+So I went to endorse somebody – based on what I knew about them, and once I did, I got this popup:

-First of all I was asked to rate how good they were at the area of endorsement.
+First, I was asked to rate how good they were at the endorsement area.

 LinkedIn is now qualifying what I’m basing my endorsement on by asking me how I know the person deserves an endorsement.

-I’m not sure how this will be weighed and displayed – if it will be even.
-But it certainly a good step in my opinion.
+I’m unsure how this will be weighed and displayed – if it will be even.
+But it is undoubtedly a good step, in my opinion.